Translate

 The reality is that Jesus never made following him easy.

 To be a disciple in first-century Judaism meant finding a Rabbi and sitting at his feet to learn and be shaped by him.
 The Rabbi was a teacher and expert who would help people understand the truth that would lead them to Covenantal faithfulness as a Jewish person.
 In the past, the Jewish people had rejected the teaching of the Lord and found hope and life in other things.
-Largely, the Jewish people had rebelled against their covenant God and followed false idols that promised quicker results and the promise of easier access to power and protection.
+Largely, the Jewish people had rebelled against their Covenant God and followed false idols that promised quicker results and the promise of easier access to power and protection.

 Thus, the Jewish rabbis in the day of Jesus decided that the best way to avoid the judgment of God was to create an oppressive works-based religious system that would ensure the obedience of the Jewish people that would protect the nation of Israel from ever having to go into captivity again.
 However, the system was a fabrication of men that bypassed their need to know and follow their God even when it made no earthly and human sense.
 The system created by man was easily abused and manipulated by lawyers and powerbrokers.
 When Jesus came, he was a threat to their system and their childishness.